The64thGamer/cheeseepedia/content/wiki/Dallas, TX (13125 Montfort Dr).md

 |December 2001
 |}

-## History##
+<h2> History</h2>
 The Montfort Showbiz Pizza Place opened on January 26th, 1983 as the 23rd corporate-owned store in the United States.
-The space the store would occupy initially was a Target Foods that was later converted to a Kroger grocery store, which is located next to Target T-13 (which opened in 1969) After Kroger's closure, the pizza establishment remained mostly unchanged, leaving the former Chuck E. Cheese's exterior as one of the only pieces of evidence of Kroger's existence.<ref>https://i.pinimg.com/474x/46/ff/c5/46ffc50e0012be167c2be29c56d70f9e--retail-signs-vintage-signs.jpg</ref> On November 28, 1983, the location became the first of four SPPs to premiere the Showscan Theater for Showbiz Pizza and Brock Hotel Corp executives.<ref>https://en.wikipedia.org/wiki/Showscan</ref> The concept lasted until the merging of Pizza Time Theatre and Showbiz Pizza Place, with a lack of funding being a possibility.
+The space the store would occupy initially was a Target Foods that was later converted to a Kroger grocery store, which is located next to Target T-13 (which opened in 1969) After Kroger's closure, the pizza establishment remained mostly unchanged, leaving the former Chuck E. Cheese's exterior as one of the only pieces of evidence of Kroger's existence.<ref>https:<i>i.pinimg.com/474x/46/ff/c5/46ffc50e0012be167c2be29c56d70f9e--retail-signs-vintage-signs.jpg</ref> On November 28, 1983, the location became the first of four SPPs to premiere the Showscan Theater for Showbiz Pizza and Brock Hotel Corp executives.<ref>https:</i>en.wikipedia.org/wiki/Showscan</ref> The concept lasted until the merging of Pizza Time Theatre and Showbiz Pizza Place, with a lack of funding being a possibility.

 On October 3, 1988, the location would be unified with CEC under the 1986 SPT Remodel Program (1986 remodel initiative) and would remodel once again around 1993.
 This would also had the SPP logo flipped upside down.
 The former Sports Room present inside the Showbiz would be converted into a regular dining space following the first major remodel.
 The location would also receive [Phase I]({{< ref "wiki/Phase 1 (1994).md" >}}) in 1995 and [Phase II]({{< ref "wiki/Phase 2 (1997).md" >}}) upgrades in 1997.
 It is unknown if they've ever received [Phase III]({{< ref "wiki/Phase 3 (2000).md" >}}).